Anya Shrubsole: International career

 Shrubsole's first match of the 2007 season brought her best career bowling return in women's List A cricket.
-With Somerset defending 206, she opened the bowling for her county, claiming seven wickets – including those of Surrey's top six batsman.
+With Somerset defending 206, she opened the bowling for her county, claiming seven wickets – including those of Surrey's top six batters.
 After her strong start to the season, Shrubsole only managed one more wicket in the Championship, in Somerset's second match, against Berkshire.
 Her eight wickets were still enough for her to finish second among Somerset wicket-takers in 2007.
 The Rubies won all six matches in the Super Fours, during which Shrubsole claimed two wickets, though her bowling was expensive: her Economy of 4.21 was the worst on the team.
 Despite this, Shrubsole opened the bowling for an ECB Women's Invitation XI in a Twenty20 match against England.

 Shrubsole played two matches for the England Development Squad against the touring South Africans in early August 2007, claiming a wicket in each match to help the English side win them both.
 She then travelled with the Development Squad to compete in the 2007 Women's European Championship, playing all three of England's matches as they remained undefeated to win the tournament.

 Shrubsole made her ODI debut against South Africa on 14 August 2008.
 Opening the bowling, she took the wicket of Marcia Letsoalo as England recorded a comfortable victory.
 Nine days later, Shrubsole took three wickets on her Twenty20 International debut against South Africa, and was subsequently named player of the match.

 She won the Most Promising Young Women's Cricketer Award at the end of the 2008 season, and was called up to England's squad for the 2009 Women's Cricket World Cup.
 She took a career-best 5 for 11 in the first T20 international against New Zealand in February 2012.

 She is the holder of one of the first tranche of 18 ECB central contracts for women players, which were announced in April 2014.